 If there is no product-specific safety legislation covering certain goods on hire then the General Product Safety Regulations 2005 will apply.
 These Regulations place a duty on manufacturers and retailers only to supply products, both new and second-hand, that are safe for you when used in a normal or reasonably foreseeable way.
 The following are all important factors when deciding if a product is safe:

 Property rentals are covered by different laws.
-You can obtain advice from Citizens Advice, Shelter (opens in a new window), your local authority private sector housing team or a solicitor if you have a complaint about the property itself.
+You can obtain advice from Citizens Advice, Shelter, your local authority private sector housing team or a solicitor if you have a complaint about the property itself.
 However, goods provided as part of the property rental are subject to safety laws.
 When choosing rented, furnished accommodation, check the furnishings and appliances carefully.
 Often letting agents as well as landlords are liable if goods supplied with the tenancy are not of the standard required by law.
-See the 'Product safety in rented accommodation for tenants' guide for more information.
+See 'Product safety in rented accommodation for tenants' for more information.

-If you make a payment connected to the hire of goods on finance (using a credit card for example), and if the cost was more than £100 but less than £30,000, you are protected by the Consumer Credit Act 1974.
+If you make a payment connected to the hire of goods on finance (using a credit card, for example), and if the cost was more than £100 but less than £30,000, you are protected by the Consumer Credit Act 1974.
 Section 75 of the Act makes the card provider as responsible as the trader for a breach of contract or a misrepresentation.
 You are entitled to take action against the trader, the card provider or both.
 This does not apply to charge cards or debit cards.
-If you are dissatisfied with the credit card provider's response then complain to the Financial Ombudsman Service (opens in a new window).
+If you are dissatisfied with the credit card provider's response then complain to the Financial Ombudsman Service.

 If you use a debit card to hire goods or if you use a credit card and the hire cost is less than £100 (your rights under the Consumer Credit Act 1974 would not apply) you may be able to take advantage of the chargeback scheme.
 Chargeback is the term used by card providers for reclaiming a card payment from the trader's bank.
-If you can provide evidence of a breach of contract (the hired goods were not supplied for example) you can ask your card provider to attempt to recover the payment.
+If you can provide evidence of a breach of contract (the hired goods were not supplied, for example) you can ask your card provider to attempt to recover the payment.
 Check with your card provider as to how the scheme rules apply to your card, whether internet transactions are covered and what the time limit is for making a claim.
 Disputes over damage to goods and return of deposits may occur.
 Always read the terms and conditions of the hire contract before you agree to the hire.
 Check the hired goods as soon as you can and ensure that defects you see at the time of hire are noted in writing.
 Be aware that difficulties can arise when determining where 'fair wear and tear' ends and 'damage' begins.
 Always inspect hired goods on return and obtain written confirmation that there has been no damage before you leave them.

 The trader will hold you liable for loss or damage of the hired goods whilst they are in your possession, but they may offer you insurance cover as part of the hire service.
 Always obtain a copy of the insurance policy terms and conditions and check them carefully before going ahead.